Lambda Research University Program

 If you have any questions or wish to discuss your educational situation in more detail, please contact us.

-OSLO EDU is a free Windows program with a reduced number of features compared to OSLO Light.
-Please see Differences Between the EDU and Light Editions of OSLO for a detailed comparison.
+OSLO EDU is a free Windows program with a reduced number of features compared to the Premium edition.
 It also restricts you to working with systems that have up to 10 surfaces.
-Although OSLO EDU does not include all the capabilities of OSLO Light, Standard or Premium, it does give you optical design power that exceeds many commercial programs.
+Although OSLO EDU does not include all the capabilities of OSLO, it does give you optical design power that exceeds many commercial programs.
 OSLO EDU gives you the basic ability to lay out, edit, optimize, analyze, tolerance, and save a wide range of optical systems.
 OSLO EDU is perfectly tailored for educational use.

 Documentation for the commands in OSLO is provided primarily through its online help system.
 The OSLO User Guide provides a step-by-step introduction for the novice OSLO user or for those new to optical design.
 You can also download the OSLO Optics Reference, which is a combination of an introductory guide to the OSLO program as well as a general reference for optical analysis in optical design and engineering.
 While particularly useful in learning OSLO, anyone interested in optical design will find the OSLO Optics Reference full of valuable information.